 TG13 Editor: replace the text in P6 L29-33 with the following text:

-IEEE 802.15.13 OWPANs have a logical star topology.
-The protocol does not include fields to explicitly signal the type of topology.
+All IEEE 802.15.13 OWPANs have a logical star topology.
+Hence, the protocol does not include fields to signal the type of topology explicitly.
 A single coordinator is involved in all data transmission between two devices or between external peers and the devices associated with the OWPAN as illustrated in Figure 1.
 The coordinator offers the MAC service at its MCPS-SAP.
 Data transmissions between two devices of the same OWPAN are forwarded by the coordinator.

 TG13 Editor: replace the text in P9 L9-11 with the following text:

 The hybrid topology involves an optional RF-based connection at each device.
 The realization of the hybrid topology is out of scope of the standard.
-It is expected that the coordination of the alternate OWC- and RF-based connections be performed above the 802.15.13 MAC, for example according to 802.1AX.
+It is expected that the coordination of the alternate OWC- and RF-based connections be performed above the 802.15.13 MAC, for example according to IEEE Std 802.1AX.

 TG13 Editor: delete the text in P9 L22-26